 Use the Turnover report to evaluate the percentage of your employees who left during a given time period.
 A high turnover rate can mean there are issues at the department or team level.

-We calculate turnover as the number of employees who have left during a specific time period, divided by the average number of employees at the organization during that same time period.
-Note that your turnover rate can be higher than 100% if you lose employees faster than you replace them.
+We calculate turnover as the number of employees who have left during a specific time period, divided by the average number of employees at the organization during that same time.
+Your turnover rate can be higher than 100% if you lose employees faster than you replace them.

 From the Overview page, click the “Turnover rate” tab: